Materials-Data-Science-and-Informatics/metador-core/README.md

 * visualization widgets for common data types based on Bokeh and Panel
 * generic dashboard presenting (meta)data for which suitable widgets are installed

-## Developer Tutorial

-Tutorials on various topics are provided [here](./tutorial)

 ## Getting Started

+This library is not a batteries-included solution, it is intended for people interested in using and extending the Metador ecosystem and who are willing to write their own plugins to adapt Metador to their use-case and provide services based on it.

+Please check out the tutorials that explain general concepts, interfaces and specific plugin development topics are provided [here](./tutorial).

-As a user, you can install this package just as any other package into your current Python environment using:
+For a first taste, you can install this package just as any other package into your current Python environment using:
 ```
 $ pip install metador-core@git+https://github.com/Materials-Data-Science-and-Informatics/metador-core.git
 ```

-As usual, it is highly recommended that you use a [virtual environment](https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe) to ensure isolation of dependencies between unrelated projects (or use `poetry` as described further below, which automatically takes care of this).
+As usual, it is highly recommended that you use a [virtual environment](https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe) to ensure isolation of dependencies between unrelated projects.

+If you want to write or extend plugins, such as metadata schemas or widgets, the provided tutorials will get you started.

+If you want to contribute to the actual core, see further below.

 ## Compatibility and Known Issues